freshbooks/nose-parallel/README.rst

 nose-parallel
 =============

+This is a fork of dlanger/nose-parallel.
+The behaviour of this fork will split tests amoung test files rather than individual tests.
+If you plan on using nose-parallel, I suggest you refer to the original fork.

 A plugin to help split up your tests runs across multiple machines.

 In an ideal world, test suites should be fast enough that they can